Educate Now

 Educate Now is a non-profit education reform organization founded in 2008 and based in New Orleans, Louisiana.
 Its founder is education reform advocate and former State Board of Elementary and Secondary Education (BESE) member Leslie Jacobs.
-Ms. Jacobs was a key architect of Louisiana’s Recovery School District and is a former Orleans Parish School Board member.
+Ms. Jacobs was a key architect of Louisiana's Recovery School District and is a former Orleans Parish School Board member.

 The organization is chiefly focused on sustaining and enhancing the major transformation and reorganization of the previously failing public school system in New Orleans.
 Educate Now is a strong supporter of decentralized school administration, including the expansion of publicly funded charter schools, and performance metrics as major components of public school reform.

 In addition to its advocacy role, Educate Now also serves as a source for information on school performance and education policy, with an emphasis on highlighting innovative and effective means for enhancing and facilitating school reform.
-Educate NOW! has become a useful tool that provides in-depth information regarding education such as school governance, facilities, academics and enrollment.
-In addition to providing current news, the website also has an extensive archive of relative articles.

 History

 Educate Now began in October 2008 by founder Leslie Jacobs.
 In addition to Ms. Jacobs, Educate Now also boasts a diverse group of education, business and community leaders as an advisory board.